opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ## Creating a Maven Project
 Like the creation of a JAR file, OSGi bundles can be easily created using a standard Maven project.
 It is important to note that the project needs to add a build plugin to generate the necessary OSGi metadata.
-Plugin implementors can therefore begin by creating a simple maven project.
 In the following example, we assume that the plugin project has the group id org.osc.example, and the artifact id `example-manager-impl`.

 ### The bnd-maven-plugin
 The bnd-maven-plugin uses the bnd library to generate an OSGi manifest for your Maven project.
 It will also generate other OSGi metadata, such as Declarative Services component descriptors.
  Adding the bnd-maven-plugin to your project is simple.
 By default, the plugin binds to the process classes lifecycle phase of your build using the following configuration:
 ```xml
 <plugin>
     <groupId>biz.aQute.bnd</groupId>